charleskimbac/documentation/docs/additional-modules/networking/remote-events.md

 export const GlobalEvents = Networking.createEvent<ClientToServerEvents, ServerToClientEvents>();

 // It is recommended that you call `createServer` and `createClient` on the server and client respectively,
-// which will avoid exposing server configuration (including type guards) to the client. export const ServerEvents = GlobalEvents.createServer({ /* server config */ });
+// which will avoid exposing server configuration (including type guards) to the client.
+See the Using Events section below. export const ServerEvents = GlobalEvents.createServer({ /* server config */ });
 export const ClientEvents = GlobalEvents.createClient({ /* client config */ });
 ```